Billyjeem123/intor-to-github/Readme.md

 # introduction -to-github

 # A day to remeber 9-9-2022 11:25AM

-# Clone from github oto my machine.
+# Clone from github to my machine.

 #